Sushindh/Payment-Gateway-Obs/README.md

     ```

    If you're using Windows machine, Install Docker and Docker Desktop.
 Verify the docker documentation for the installation of docker and docker desktop.
    If you're using Linux machine, then it defaultly has Docker Engine.
-(So there is no requirement of docker desktop)
+(So there is no requirement of docker desktop).

    Open a New Terminal
    Once all installed